Rating – 3.75/5

 Unfortunately, I didn’t enjoy this drama as well as Erkenci Kuş.

-This is because I did not like the character of Nazlı.
-She remains a confused girl throughout the series and hardly shows any character development.
+This is because the character of Nazlı was not fully developed.
+She remains a confused girl throughout the series and shows little character development.
 Further, Özge Gürel fails to deliver a poignant performance during some of the emotional scenes.
 For instance, I could hardly feel Nazlı’s pain when Ferit broke up with her.
 (This is not a spoiler since breakups are common in any romantic series.)

 On the other hand, Yaman does full justice to Ferit’s character.
 Ferit is a suave and reserved man.
 His actions speak louder than his words.
 He doesn’t like talking much and remains aloof from women due to past incidents in his life.
 The way he slowly opens himself after Nazlı enters his life despite knowing it could make him vulnerable to yet another heartbreak; the way he gradually breaks his defenses to let Nazlı into his heart is delightful to watch.